goschtl/zope/bluebream/website/docs/v1.0/faq.rst

 From IRC (http://zope3.pov.lt/irclogs/%23zope3-dev.2006-06-20.log.html)::

-  Is there any way using the browser:page directive, that I can specify that the Type of a page rendered is not "text/html" but rather "application/vnd.mozilla.xul+xml"?
+  Is there any way using the ``browser:page`` directive, that I can specify that the Type of a page rendered is not "text/html" but rather "application/vnd.mozilla.xul+xml"?

-Use ``request.response.setHeader('content-type', ...)``
+Use ``request.response.setHeader('content-type', "application/vnd.mozilla.xul+xml")``

 How do I give unique names to objects added to a container?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~